kettil/react-fluxrx/documents/reducers.md

 > The "default" value must always be the passing state and
 > the return value must be a object.

+---

 ## Submodule reducer

+The standard reducer that is directly responsible for a data set.

 ### Example